On view through November 2024

-Coming to the John L. Wehle Gallery in May of 2023, “Becoming Gendered: Garment as Gender Artifact” will explore how 19th-century Americans conceptualized, inhabited, and performed gender through the clothing they chose (and chose not) to wear.
+New to the John L. Wehle Gallery in May of 2023, Becoming Gendered, Garment as Gender Artifact is a multimedia exhibit exploring how 19th-century Americans performed and navigated the changing landscape of gendered fashion.

 Admission to the John L. Wehle Gallery is included with general Museum admission.

-Ultimately, we must ask ourselves again if we make the clothing, or if the clothing makes us.
+Ultimately, we must again ask ourselves if we make the clothing, or if the clothing makes us.